Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 ### Spreadsheet
 ![](https://i.imgur.com/YcdbLcT.png)
-Clicking this button will copy the entire output table to the clipboard.
+Clicking this button will copy the entire results table to the clipboard.
 You can then paste it into the spreadsheet software of your choice.
 Note that the copied data is in plain text and contains cell references which only work if pasted at A1.
 After pasting it, you can move the table anywhere you want.

 This feature allows you to experiment beyond the limitations of the calculator and simulate very specific scenarios, such as blindness misses and auras or quest magnus expiring mid-combo.
 This is also the only way to simulate hacked conditions or unexplored effects.